seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-I moved the whole project to docker compose and it became easier to manage dependencies with uv and it's now convenient to proxy devices through mapping:
+Moved the whole project to docker compose and uv, so now it's easier to manage dependencies and you can conveniently proxy devices with mapping:

 ```
 services: